AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 - 2 Swords: `/qa edit TheVirus rewards add GiveItem hand 2`
   - For this reward, you have to hold the item in your hand while running that command.
 Otherwise, you can also run `/qa edit TheVirus rewards add GiveItem wooden_sword 2`
 - +300 Money (if you have Vault installed): `/qa edit TheVirus rewards add Money add 300`
 - Want to give a reward from some other plugin via commands?
 You can use the {PLAYER} placeholder there.
-Example: `/qa edit TheVirus rewards add ConsoleCommand cr give to PLAYER DailyCrate 2`
+Example: `/qa edit TheVirus rewards add ConsoleCommand cr give to {PLAYER} DailyCrate 2`

 #### Reward Display Names